 Key Takeaways

-• Teams that need account intelligence rather than enterprise ABM orchestration can get comparable signal coverage for under $15,000 per year.
+- Teams that need account intelligence rather than enterprise ABM orchestration can get comparable signal coverage without a five-figure commitment.

 Andrew Giordano